batumi/translitit-latin-to-mkhedruli-georgian/README.md

 [translitit-cyrillic-russian-to-latin]: https://github.com/gausby/translitit-cyrillic-russian-to-latin

 ## Installation and Usage
-Add it to your npm-based project by typing the following in your project root.
+Add it to your project by typing the following in your project root.

     npm install translitit-latin-to-mkhedruli-georgian --save
+    OR
+	bower install translitit-latin-to-mkhedruli-georgian --save

 Now, you can include the transliteration service in your project by including it: